hive-engine/hivesmartcontracts-wiki/Burndollar-contract.md

 ```
 # Tables available:
-Note: all tables below have an implicit _id field that provides a unique numeric identifier for each particular object in the database.
-Most of the time the _id field is not important, so we have omitted it from table descriptions.
+All tables include an implicit _id field (unique identifier), omitted for brevity

 ## params:
 contains contract parameters for the burndollar contract